 9. Tabasco pepper (Capsicum frutescens 'Tabasco')

-As they ripen tabasco pepper changes color from yellow, then orange, and finally a beautiful red shade.
-These colors coupled with the growth habit make the tabasco pepper a lovely option for landscaped home gardens.
+As they ripen, tabasco pepper changes color from yellow to orange and, finally, a beautiful red shade.
+These colors and the growth habit make the Tabasco pepper a lovely option for landscaped home gardens.

 10. Thai Chili Pepper (Capsicum annuum 'Bird's Eye')

-Thai chili pepper is also commonly known as bird’s eye chili or bird’s chili.
-This pepper originated from Mexico, Central America, or South America, but is now one of the most popular peppers commonly grown in South and Southeast Asia.
+Thai chili pepper is also known as bird’s eye or bird’s chili.
+This pepper originated from Mexico, Central America, or South America but is now one of the most popular peppers commonly grown in South and Southeast Asia.

-It is very easy to confuse Thai chili pepper with cultivars derived from C. frutescens because of their similarities in appearance.
-However, the Thai chili plants grow up to 6 feet tall and feature small, tapering fruits that are about an inch long.
+It is easy to confuse Thai chili peppers with cultivars derived from C. frutescens because of their similarities in appearance.
+However, the Thai chili plants grow up to 6 feet tall and feature small, tapering fruits about an inch long.

 Thai’s hotness ranges between 50,000 to 100,000 Scoville units.